Me4th/wp-travelshop-theme/travelshop/readme-beaverbuilder.md

 ## Demo
 ![beaverbuilder demo](assets/img/beaverbuilder-demo.gif)

-## What can i do with BeaverBuilder in this theme?
+## What can I do with BeaverBuilder in this theme?
 In short: Build awesome landingpages.
 Our focus on developing is that you can build beaverbuilder pages with the post type "page".
 Currently we don't support the post type 'post' in the theme.